Jaipongan: Instrumentation and choreography

 Jaipongan is "a more slick and expanded version of ketuk tilu".

-Jaipongan takes much of its instrumentation from ketuk tilu ensembles.
+Jaipongan takes much of its instrumentation from the West Javan ketuk tilu ensembles.
 The ketuk tilu group is composed of pot-gongs.
-Besides the core three main kettle gongs (ketuk means to knock (or knocking sound), but in this case refers to the three gongs; while tilu means three), the instruments include a rebab, a small upright bowed instrument, also known as a spike fiddle, other small gongs — a hanging gong and two iron plates, and two or three barrel drums.
+Besides the core three main kettle gongs (ketuk means to knock (or knocking sound), but in this case, refers to the three gongs; while tilu means three), the instruments include a rebab, a small upright bowed instrument, also known as a spike fiddle, other small gongs — a hanging gong and two iron plates, and two or three barrel drums.
 The traditional singer is female or a sinden, but also dances and invites men to dance with her sensually, so it is assumed she is a prostitute or ronggeng.
+Today a few ensembles hire male singers.

 The idiophonic accompaniment of jaipongan may also include a few saron or a gegung (an L-shaped row of gong chimes), and often a gambang (xylophone).
-Otherwise instruments are the same as in ketuk tilu, plus a drum kit, electric guitars and keyboards.
+Otherwise, instruments are the same as in ketuk tilu, plus a drum kit, bongo drums, electric guitars, classic guitars and keyboards.

 Social implications

 With the ban, Sukarno urged the public to “return to and revive the musical traditions of the past”.
-Gugum Gumbira heard this and decided to create a genre of music that would revive the musical interests of the past and added sexual undertones and a sense of elegance in order to bring it into the future.
+Gugum Gumbira heard this and decided to create a genre of music that would revive the musical interests of the past and add sexual undertones and a sense of elegance to bring it into the future.
 In addition to being a musical reincarnation, jaipongan also reincarnated martial arts and traditional dance.
 It became so popular that the government decided that it needed to be taught to people of all generations.

 When jaipongan was first introduced in 1974, there was a lack of acceptable music in the area of West Java—Sunda more specifically.
 It gained popularity instantly because it was a completely non-western form of music that the government accepted and promoted.
 It had all of the values of traditional Sundanese music to entice the older generations, yet had enough energy, vibrancy, and sexuality to entice the younger generations.
 Jaipongan was also based on the life of the lower class and elevated their stories and struggles.
 It allowed the people to see themselves in the music and feel as if they were a part of their culture.
 Once it became popular, many other musicians began recreating it.

-When situations in Sunda became more political, the music shifted and took on themes of moral, political, social, spiritual awareness.
+When situations in Sunda became more political, the music shifted and took on themes of moral, political, social, and spiritual awareness.
 Once the shift occurred, the government tried its best to end jaipongan.
-Due to its popularity with the people, it was able to maintain its craze, and even outlasted the ban on Western music.
+Due to its popularity with the people, it was able to maintain its craze and even outlasted the ban on Western music.